hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 # Introduction

 We will see some very important concepts in this chapter.
 The dot product is used in every equation explaining data science algorithms so it's worth the effort to understand it.
 Then we will see some properties of this operation.
-Finally, we will to get some intuition on the link between matrices and systems of linear equations.
+Finally, we will get some intuition on the link between matrices and systems of linear equations.

 # 2.2 Multiplying Matrices and Vectors